OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 </array>
 ```

-In a compiled application (or IPA), registered protocol handlers are found in the file `Info.plist` in the root app bundle folder.
+In a compiled application (or IPA), registered protocol handlers are found in the file `Info.plist` in the app bundle's root folder.
 Open it and search for the `CFBundleURLSchemes` key, if present, it should contain an array of strings (example from [iGoat-Swift](https://github.com/OWASP/iGoat-Swift)):

 ```xml
 grep -A 5 -nri urlsch Info.plist